visibilityspots/scripts/README.md

 Scripts I wrote or adopted to make my life easier.

-Stored in a .scripts direcoty and created symlinks for into /usr/bin/ (sudo ln -s ~/.scripts /usr/bin/symlinkname) so those commands can be easily used in terminal modus.
+Stored in a .scripts directory and created symlinks for into /usr/bin/ (sudo ln -s ~/.scripts /usr/bin/symlinkname) so those commands can be easily used in terminal modus.

 Feel free to adopt, change and create issues for them.

 encryptation.sh
 ---------------

-This script I use to decrypt multipe dropbox accounts using encfs for work related data, personal data and evolution data.
+This script I use to decrypt multiple dropbox accounts using encfs for work related data, personal data and evolution data.

 More information can be found on http://www.visibilityspots.com/dropbox/